 08 of 09

 Wisdom is evoked with the color black.
 If you mix all the colors of the rainbow together, you get black.
 Hence, black is inclusive and contains knowledge of all things.
 The color black is also related to the element of water.
 Water is vast and deep.
 It flows, connects and provides life.
 Use black sparingly and wisely to open you home up to more wisdom.Continue to 9 of 9 below.

 09 of 09

-Pink is a softer color that can invite feminine energy.
-Pink can invite partnerships, love and help cultivate self-care into your life.
+Pink is a softer color that can invite connective, empathetic energy.
+Pink can invite partnerships and love and help cultivate self-care into your life.
 Pink is wonderful color to add to your home if you’re looking for a romantic relationship or if you want to work on your relationship with yourself.